“I’m behind in payments…will I be giving my house back to the bank in Southern California?”

 You can also avoid foreclosure by selling your house before it’s lost at the auction.
 If your loan is paid in full then there will be no more penalties against you and your credit rating.
 (If your loan isn’t paid in full you will need to make up the shortfall).

 Here’s an example: Let’s say you owed $100,000 on your home and you sold your home to us for $90,000.
 You would give that money to the loan company, along with $10,000 to make up the short-fall, and your loan would be paid off.
 (If you contact a real estate attorney, you may be able to negotiate a deed in lieu of foreclosure deal in which the loan company agrees not to go after the difference in exchange for the deed to the house.

 At Stars and Stripes Real Estate, we’re professional real estate investors.
 Contact us today at (844) 932-8943 to find out what we can offer you for your house — even if it needs repairs.

 I want to avoid giving my house back to the bank in Southern California!

 Why do people choose to sell their home instead of going through foreclosure?
 (After all, they still don’t live in their home anymore.)

 Well, losing a home can be difficult but the impact on your financial situation and your credit is considerably less than if you simply wait out the foreclosure process.
 In fact, going through foreclosure could impact your credit score by as much as 100 to 150 points.
 So the short-term challenge of selling your house is still a better choice than the long-term pain of giving your house back to the bank.

-Interested in learning more about a proactive option besides giving your house back to the bank in Riverside County?
+Interested in learning more about a proactive option besides giving your house back to the bank in Southern California?
 Call us at (844) 932-8943 or fill out the form to get more information